Djokovic out of US Open after hitting line judge with ball - WHIZ News

 Play was delayed for a few minutes while a trainer checked on him.

-On the second point after they resumed, Carreno Busta hit a passing winner to break Djokovic’s serve.
+On the second point after they resumed, the 20th-seeded Carreño Busta hit a passing winner to break Djokovic’s serve.
 That’s when Djokovic got himself into trouble.

 His departure means there is no man left in the field who has won a Grand Slam singles title.
 Whoever emerges as champion will be the first first-time major trophy winner in men’s tennis since 2014, when Marin Cilic won the U.S. Open.